AlexandreFenyo/net-monitor/README.md

 ````

 To manage these canvas, you must not call the Chart.js API but the net-monitor one.
 As said before, a manager can handle several charts, using views.
-So you need to create a configuration object that defines an array of views. , for each canvas IDs, the dataset to display,
+So you need to create a configuration object that defines an array of views.
+Each view associates a dataset with a canvas id and some more parameters (lifetime